By the Monuments Toolkit

 Henrietta Lacks legacy became well known when it was discovered that her cells— illegally taken from her without informed consent— wouldn’t die, but rather increase exponentially every 24 hours.
 Nicknamed “HeLa cells”, short for her name, her cells were essentially immortal, and became central in many modern vaccines.
 In 2018 it was the foundation for over 74,000 medical studies, and has likely again gone up considerably since the appearance of COVID in 2020.
 In addition to the lack of informed consent on John Hopkins, Thermo Fisher Scientific and other Biotechnology companies had profited from their reproduction of her cells, essentially making billions (their website states approximately $35 Billion in annual revenue) on Henrietta Lacks genetic material without paying any restitution towards her descendants.
 Erecting a statue for her, is a step in the continuation of Black resistance in science and the medical field.

-Statue of Mary McLeod Bethune in the U.S. Capitol
+3. Statue of Mary McLeod Bethune in the U.S. Capitol

 Mary McLeod Bethune is a renowned civil rights pioneer, educator and activist.
 She is most famous spearheading a community project known as the Daytona Literary and Industrial Training Institute for Negro Girls, which opened up on October 3, 1904— with only $1.50.
-She dedicated herself to educating young black children, and within two years she went from having five students to 250.
+Bethune dedicated herself to educating young black children, and within two years she went from having five students to 250.
 She is also credited with her founding of the Mary McLeod Hospital and Training School for Nurses, and the National Council of Negro Women in 1935.

 “Now that the barriers are crumbling everywhere, the Negro in America must be ever vigilant lest his forces be marshalled behind wrong causes and undemocratic movements.
 He must not lend his support to any group that seeks to subvert democracy.
 That is why we must select leaders who are wise, courageous, and of great moral stature and ability.
 We have great leaders among us today: Ralph Bunche, Channing Tobias, Mordecai Johnson, Walter White, and Mary Church Terrell.
 [The latter now deceased].
 We have had other great men and women in the past: Frederick Douglass, Booker T. Washington, Harriet Tubman, and Sojourner Truth.
 We must produce more qualified people like them, who will work not for themselves, but for others.”– Mary McLeod Bethune